MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

    > [!div class="mx-imgBorder"]
    > ![Screenshot of removing an older version from a solution.](media/byom-alm/alm-remove.png "Remove an older version from a solution")

 1. Export the solution by selecting **Export**.
-By default, the version will be incremented by during export.
+By default, the version will be incremented during export.

 1. In the solution that contains the model, connection reference, and any other components, update the connection reference to point to the latest version:

-    1. Find the same custom connector name you added in step 3.
+    1. Find the same custom connector name (with its own unique connection reference type) you added in step 3.
 In this example, v2 is the latest version so you'll remove v1.
     1. Remove the older version of the connection reference from the solution by selecting the name to remove (in this example v1), and then selecting **Remove** > **Remove from this solution**.

 1. Export the solution by selecting **Export**.
 The AI model and any component referencing the model are automatically updated to point to the latest version.